erclee2000/trajectory-following/README.md

 2. I relied on other projects.
 - overall I looked at Daltz3's project here https://www.chiefdelphi.com/t/from-romi-path-following-to-frc-robot/393857
 - To get the Romi to work with SysID (for characterizing the robot) I used this project https://github.com/bb-frc-workshops/romi-examples/tree/main/romi-characterization-sysid
+    - YOU SHOULD NOT NEED TO DO THIS STEP IF YOU ARE PROGRAMMING AN ACTUAL ROBOT WITH A ROBORIO
 - there was another project I took a quick look at just to see if my characterization constants were reasonable and it also gave me the idea of using the Romi Reference example project and converting that project to the Ramsete Command example code.
 3. I read (and sometimes reread) the FRC Docs--they are quite helpful.